Analysis of Algorithms, Computational Complexity, Communication Complexity,

 Xiongfeng Ma’s main research interest lies on quantum information and quantum optics, particularly in quantum cryptography and quantumness measures.
 After obtaining his BSc at Peking University in 2003, Xiongfeng attended the University of Toronto for his PhD degree.
 From 2008 to 2011, he did his post-doc and visiting researcher positions at the University of Waterloo, the University of Toronto, and the University of Leeds.
-In 2012, Xiongfeng joined Tsinghua University as an assistant professor with the 1000 youth grant support.
+In 2012, Xiongfeng joined Tsinghua University as an assistant professor.

 Jianyang (Michael) Zeng is currently a tenure-track assistant professor in the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University.
 He was a postdoctoral associate in the Department of Computer Science at Duke University and the Duke University School of Medicine in 2011-2012.
-He received his PhD in Computer Science from Duke University in 2011, advised by Prof. Bruce Donald (ACM and IEEE fellows).
-He received his MS and BS degrees from Zhejiang University in 2002 and 1999, respectively.
-His current research interests include Computational Biology, Machine Learning and Big Data Analysis.
-In 2012, he was chosen as a Finalist for a Lane Fellowship in Computational Biology at Carnegie Mellon University (CMU).
-He received the Best Paper Award in the sixth International Conference on Parallel and Distributed Computing, Applications and Technologies (PDCAT) in 2005.
-He was selected into China's Youth 1000 Program in 2014.
-He has served as PC members for several top-tier international conferences, such as RECOMB, ISMB and IJCAI.
+He received his PhD in Computer Science from Duke University in 2011 advised by Prof. Bruce Donald (ACM and IEEE fellows).
+He received his MS and BS degrees from Zhejiang University in 2002 and 1999 respectively.
+His current research interests include Computational Biology Machine Learning and Big Data Analysis.
+In 2012 he was chosen as a Finalist for a Lane Fellowship in Computational Biology at Carnegie Mellon University (CMU).
+He received the Best Paper Award in the sixth International Conference on Parallel and Distributed Computing Applications and Technologies (PDCAT) in 2005.
+He has served as PC members for several top-tier international conferences such as RECOMB ISMB and IJCAI.

 Graph Algorithms, Data Structures, Computational Theory

 Ran Duan received his B.S. degree in Computer Science at Tsinghua University in 2006, and his M.S. and Ph.D. degrees in Theoretical Computer Science at University of Michigan, Ann Arbor (under the instruction of Prof. Seth Pettie).
 Then he held a postdoctoral researcher position in Max-Planck-Institut für Informatik in Germany until 2014, supported by Alexander von Humboldt fellowship.
-In Aug 2014, he joins IIIS as an assistant professor.
-He was selected into China's Youth 1000 Program in 2015.
+In Aug 2014, he becomes a faculty member in IIIS.
 His research interest focuses on graph algorithms, data structures, and computational theory.

-Artificial Intelligence, Collaborative Robotics, Reinforcement Learning, Multi-Agent Collaboration, Planning under Uncertainty
+Artificial Intelligence, Deep Reinforcement Learning, Multi-Agent Reinforcement Learning

 Computer Networks, Distributed Systems、Cybersecurity